sumonrst/Project-01/README.md

 # Theme Name : Stellar BizPro

 # Demo Link : <a href="https://sumonrst.github.io/Project-01/">Preview Link</a>
-# [Features of this Theme]
+# [ Features of this Theme ]
 - I have use for this Template html5
 - CSS3
 - Jquery Plugin
-# I have use for this Theme Html, CSS3, Javascript, Jquery,  etc.....
+-Responsive
+-Javascript
+-Fontawesome Icon
 <img src="screencapture.png">